19hours/sg-statutes/Acts/Criminal Procedure Code.md

 43.

-509

-Uttering any word or making any gesture intended to insult the modesty of a woman, etc.

-Compoundable by the woman insulted
+[Deleted by Act 15 of 2019 wef 01/01/2020]

 Chapter XXIII — Attempts to commit offences

 44.

-511
+512(1)

-Attempting (where no express provision is made by the Penal Code or by other written law) to commit offences punishable with imprisonment or fine or with a combination of such punishments (other than imprisonment for life), and in such attempt doing any act towards the commission of the offence
+Attempting (where no express provision made by the Penal Code or by other written law) to commit offences punishable with death or imprisonment for life

 Compoundable by the victim if this Code or any other written law under which the attempted offence is committed provides for the attempted offence to be compoundable by the victim

 45.

-511
+512(2)

-If the attempted offence is punishable with imprisonment for life
+Where the attempted offence in section 512(1) is not an offence punishable with death or life imprisonment

-Ditto
+Compoundable by the victim if this Code or any other written law under which the attempted offence is committed provides for the attempted offence to be compoundable by the victim

 Part II